 Best Note-Taking Apps Compared (Notion, Obsidian, Apple Notes, More)

-Tested the major options for the past two months.
+I’ve tested the major options for the past two months.
 Same use cases.
 Same daily workflow.
 The differences are real.
 Each app pulls users for very different reasons.
 None is best at everything but a couple come close.
-Here is the honest breakdown.
+Here’s the honest breakdown.

 Notion

 Notion is more than a note app.
-It is a notes-plus-databases-plus-wiki tool.
-You can build personal habit trackers, project boards, shared team docs and your second brain inside one workspace.
+It’s a notes-plus-databases-plus-wiki tool.
+You can build personal habit trackers, project boards, shared team docs, and your second brain inside one workspace.
 Free for personal use is generous.

 The strength is flexibility.
 Almost any organization system can be built in Notion.
 The weakness is speed.
 Notion can feel slow on large databases.
 Offline support is limited.
 Search lags on big workspaces.